EnergoStalin/subtitle-translate-mpv/README.md

 > 📝
 > `~~` reffering to [mpv config folder](https://mpv.io/manual/stable/#script-location)

+> 📝 You can benchmark defaultDelay by executing benchmark-sub-translator script message [see](#🧾-recommended-inputconf)

 > ⚠️ Some languages may not work out of the box because of current provider read [dependencies](#%EF%B8%8F-optional-but-for-now-required-dependencies) below

 Modular script for auto translating subtitles on the fly into multiple languages.